Smithsonian Student Travel: Terms and Conditions

 READ CAREFULLY: RESPONSIBILITY STATEMENT AND LIABILITY DISCLAIMER

 We acknowledge that PST, its employees, shareholders, affiliates, officers, directors, successors, and assigns, and the Smithsonian Institution, its Regents, officers, employees, representatives, agents, and the United States (collectively “Smithsonian Student Travel”) do not own, operate, supervise, and/or manage many of the persons or entities which are to or do provide goods or services for the trip or program we are booking, including, for example, lodging facilities of any kind, airline, vessel or other transportation companies, local guides, guide services or local ground operators even if they use the Smithsonian Student Travel name, providers or organizers of optional excursions, food service or entertainment providers, etc. All such persons and entities are independent contractors.
 As a result, Smithsonian Student Travel is not liable for any negligent or willful act or failure to act of any such person or entity or of any other third party.
 In addition and without limitation, Smithsonian Student Travel is not responsible for, and we hereby agree to release, indemnify and hold Smithsonian Student Travel harmless from, liability for any injury, loss, death, inconvenience, delay, or damage to personal property, whether resulting from, but not limited to, acts of God or force majeure, acts of war or civil unrest, insurrection or revolt, acts of government, incidents, attacks or bites from domestic or wild animals, insects or pests, strikes or other labor activities, athletic or sporting events or endeavors including the normal risks associated with same, widespread communicable disease outbreak (e.g. COVID-19, SARS, etc.) or other public health emergency event declared by local, State or Federal government order to be an epidemic, pandemic, public emergency or similar, quarantines, or the threat thereof, adequacy or availability of health services and/or evacuation services if necessary, criminal, terrorist or threatened terrorist activities of any kind, overbooking or downgrading of accommodations, mechanical or other failure of airplanes or other means of transportation, or for any failure of any transportation mechanism to arrive or depart timely or safely, or loss, damage or delay in delivery of luggage and/or personal effects, even if caused by the negligence (but not the reckless, willful, or fraudulent conduct) of program staff or other persons or entities.
 We accept all the risk attendant thereto and voluntarily accept the same as risks of our child/ward’s participation in the program.
-In addition, we agree to be bound by Smithsonian Student Travel’s Terms of Payment, including policies on refunds, as stated below.
+In addition, we agree to be bound by Smithsonian Student Travel’s Terms of Payment, including policies on refunds, as stated above.

 Our child/ward is prepared and we believe he/she is capable of handling both the emotional and physical aspects of the program as well as any risks that may be involved.
 Smithsonian Student Travel expects program participants to maintain high standards of personal behavior.
 Since participants are encouraged, within the context of Smithsonian Student Travel programs, to take leadership roles and to make some of their own discoveries, we understand that students whose parents require them to be under constant surveillance or who are likely to act irresponsibly, use drugs, alcohol or tobacco, or behave in a disruptive manner, should not apply.
 Furthermore, we agree that should our child/ward’s conduct, at the sole discretion of Smithsonian Student Travel, be deemed to be in violation of Smithsonian Student Travel’s rules or otherwise detrimental to the maintenance of standards or to the successful operation of Smithsonian Student Travel’s programs, Smithsonian Student Travel may dismiss him/her/them from the program.
 We agree that dismissal may occur at a location far from the child/ward’s home.
 We agree that should our child/ward be dismissed from a Smithsonian Student Travel program, we will make arrangements for, bear the cost of, and provide supervision for the dismissed child/ward, even in situations that require extended international travel, and that no refund of the tuition will be given for a dismissed student.
 There will also be no refund for students who withdraw voluntarily, or as the result of illness or accident, during a program.
 Students dismissed from programs will not receive credit for community service hours or any other certifications of completion prior to their dismissal.